joshualay/Notethread/Notethread v1.6 Journal.md

 The text label i created when tapping on a tag was too small.
 It cut off the last word for some reason.
 I've used the width of the cell's content view instead.

+I want to add a info modal for the taglist feature as well as add a couple of new fonts.
+I'm thinking Baskerville and GillSans.

+I like GillSans but Baskerville does not work well.
+Changing to Marion-Regular instead.

+The SettingsViewController is a bit untidy.
+Going to refactor it.
+To make it more readable I'm creating a set of enum's:

+	typedef enum {
+	    SettingsSectionsThreadsDisplayed = 0,
+	    SettingsSectionsFontUsed,
+	    SettingsSectionsFontSize
+	} SettingsSections;

+	typedef enum {
+	    FontFamilyRowSerif = 0,
+	    FontFamilyRowSansSerif,
+	    FontFamilyRowSerifAlt,
+	    FontFamilyRowSansSerifAlt
+	} FontFamilyRow;

+	typedef enum {
+	    FontSizeSliderSmall = 0,
+	    FontSizeSliderNormal,
+	    FontSizeSliderLarge
+	} FontSizeSliderValue;

+Much better!

+Changed the footer to just use a twitter logo and link to my page.

 ## 12/07/2012

 Better filtering for the main tag view.
 Needs to not display tags that have no notes PLUS no filtered #tags.